 Does Not Ship To: AK, AZ, CA, HI, OR, WA

-Lipstick Plant is known for its maroon flower that appears on the ends of the branches.
+Lipstick Plants are known for their maroon flower that appears on the ends of the branches.
 As the true flower starts to emerge, the flower looks like a tube of lipstick.
 The petals of the flower are spotted with maroon and yellow, and are very attractive as well.
-Lipstick Plant flowers readily, requiring minimal conditions to be healthy and happy.
+Lipstick Plants flowers readily, requiring minimal conditions to be healthy and happy.
 They are easy to propagate, and do especially well in hanging baskets or plant stands where the flower can be admired.
 The foliage is bright green and waxy, making Lipstick Plant attractive when it’s not flowering.
 It prefers to be in plenty of bright, indirect light and likes to dry out somewhat between watering.
 It’s a low maintenance houseplant that rewards its keepers with pretty, tubular blooms.

 Light Requirement of Lipstick Plant:

 Indoors, Lipstick Plant needs bright, indirect light from a windowsill.
 Northern or eastern facing windows would be ideal conditions, the perfect amount of light to encourage bud and bloom production.
 A shaded western or southern window might work as long as no strong, direct sun touches the leaves.
 Direct sun will burn the leaves while too little light prevents the plant from flowering.

 Lipstick Plant likes to dry out occasionally between watering.
 It does not like to stay or sit in water or get too dry.
 Lipstick Plants that are watered too often usually rot, meaning the plants will die.
 Originally from tropical conditions, Lipstick Plant does like high humidity.
 Pebble trays or having the plant in the kitchen or bathroom which are normally more humid work well.

 Fertilizing Lipstick Plant: